-According to the firm, the company’s full-year net loss attributable to common shareholders amounted to US$151 million (around AU$198.5 million).
-The figure represents a massive drop from the US$282 million (around AU$370.7 million) in net income posted in 2019.
+According to the firm, the company’s full-year net loss attributable to common shareholders amounted to $151 million.
+The figure represents a massive drop from the $282 million in net income posted in 2019.

-Operating loss for the 12-month period, meanwhile, stood at US$174 million.
-In 2019, AXIS Capital enjoyed an operating income of US$213 million.
+Operating loss for the 12-month period, meanwhile, stood at $174 million.
+In 2019, AXIS Capital enjoyed an operating income of $213 million.

-Similarly, the firm’s quarterly numbers also took a beating, with net loss attributable to common shareholders in Q4 reaching US$5 million – a better showing, though, compared to the same three-month span in 2019 when the net loss was double at US$10 million.
+Similarly, the firm’s quarterly numbers also took a beating, with net loss attributable to common shareholders in Q4 reaching $5 million – a better showing, though, compared to the same three-month span in 2019 when the net loss was double at $10 million.

-The operating loss in the fourth quarter of 2020 was US$16 million, which is a huge decline compared to the US$4 million operating income recorded in the final quarter of 2019.
+The operating loss in the fourth quarter of 2020 was $16 million, which is a huge decline compared to the $4 million operating income recorded in the final quarter of 2019.